Futures Experience

 Analyzing future scenarios is good.
 Being able to imagine futures is even better.

-Strategic foresight becomes powerful when future scenarios aren’t just understood — but experienced.
+Strategic foresight and futures studies become powerful when future scenarios aren’t just understood — but experienced.
 We design interactive formats, games, and workshops that bring futures thinking to life in groups: curious, playful, constructive.

 Futures Studies